direnv/direnv.vim/README.md

 doesn't seem to have the related autocmd event.
 The 'NERD tree" plugin has the same issue.

-Better integration with vim ; allow/deny authorization mechanism, direnv edit
+Allow/deny authorization mechanism.

+.envrc edit integration

 Add proper vim documentation.

-My vimscript skill is tangent to zero so feedback is welcome
+My vimscript skill is tangent to zero, feedback is welcome
 <https://github.com/zimbatm/direnv.vim>